SHANGHAI | 20 Dec, 2020

 The list of judges will be drawn from leading retail chains, wholesalers, distributors and on-trade groups across a variety of channels and disciplines including multiple retailing, convenience stores, cash and carries, specialist retailers, casual and fine dining, hospitality and the travel industry.

-The spirits will:
+The wines will:

 - Where appropriate they will also be assessed by variety, style, region, and country.